Return to the Firearms Tutorial menu.

 Composition of Gunshot Residue

-The cartridge case, bullet, bullet coating, and metal jacket also contain specific elements that can be detected.
+The cartridge case, bullet, bullet coating, and metal jacket contain specific elements that can be detected.
 Virtually all cartridge cases are made of brass (70% copper and 30% zinc).
 A few have a nickel coating.
 Primer cases are of similar composition (Cu-Zn).
 Bullet cores are most often lead and antimony, with a very few having a ferrous alloy core.
 Bullet jackets are usually brass (90% copper with 10% zinc), but some are a ferrous alloy and some are aluminum.
 Some bullet coatings may also contain nickel.
 (Ravreby, 1982).

 In the physical examination of the scene or body for evidence of gunshot residue, it must be remembered that lead residues may mimic gunshot residue.
 Lead residues may be found up to 30 feet from the muzzle, and are always present on the opposite side of a penetrated target.
 Such a situation has been reported when an intermediate target (glass) was present.
 (Messler and Armstrong, 1978)

-The amount and pattern of residue deposited may vary by the gun used to fire the bullet.
-(Lepik and Vassiljev, 2010) Though the amount of residue deposited tends to decrease with increasing range of fire, the actual deposits can be highly variable for ranges up to 20 cm.(Brown, Cauchi, et al, 1999) Use of atomic force microscopy (AFM) for detection of particle size in relation to range of fire has been described.
+GSR may be expelled from the firearm ahead of the bullet, along with the bullet, and following after the bullet.
+Though the amount of residue deposited tends to decrease with increasing range of fire, the actual deposits can be highly variable for ranges up to 20 cm.(Brown, Cauchi, et al, 1999) GSR has been reported to be found at distances from 6 to 18 meters forward of the shooter, and up to 6 meters laterally.
+However, climatic conditions significantly influence recovery rates for GSR.
+(Dalby et al, 2010) Use of atomic force microscopy (AFM) for detection of particle size in relation to range of fire has been described.
 (Mou, Lakadwar, and Rabalais, 2008)

 Detection of Gunshot Residue